VisJudge-Bench: Aesthetics and Quality Assessment of Visualizations

-\textbf{MLLM as a Judge.} Recently, MLLMs have shown significant potential in emulating human expert judgment, a paradigm known as ``\textit{MLLM-as-a-Judge}''~\citep{zheng2023judging, chen2024mllm}.
-As summarized in Table~\ref{tab:related_work_comparison}, these works can be categorized into three groups.
-The first is \textit{general visual aesthetics assessment}, where models evaluate the artistic quality of photographs, as seen in AVA~\citep{murray2012ava} and ArtiMuse~\citep{cao2025artimuse}.
-However, this overlooks the critical aspect of information communication efficiency in data visualization.
-The second is \textit{chart understanding tasks}, with examples like ChartQA~\citep{masry2022chartqa} and ChartInsights~\citep{wu2024chartinsights}, which assess the model's ability to understand and interpret chart information.
-Yet, these works only focus on the ability to ``read'' chart information.
-The third is \textit{visualization evaluation}, where recent works like VisEval~\citep{fu2024viseval} and VIS-Shepherd~\citep{pan2025vis} have explored using MLLMs to judge visualizations in the context of NL2VIS tasks, focusing on whether the chart accurately reflects the natural language query.
-However, they fall short of a comprehensive evaluation of the intrinsic ``design quality''.
-This reveals a gap in existing research: the absence of a multi-dimensional framework for evaluating data fidelity, information effectiveness, and visual aesthetics.
-To address this, we introduce \benchmark, the first comprehensive benchmark designed to systematically evaluate the capabilities of MLLMs as ``\textit{visualization quality judges}''.
+\textbf{MLLM as a Judge.} Recently, MLLMs have shown significant potential in emulating human expert judgment, a paradigm known as ``\textit{MLLM-as-a-Judge}''~\citep{zheng2023judging, chen2024mllm, bian2025you}.
+As summarized in Table~\ref{tab:related_work_comparison}, these works fall into three categories: (1) \textit{general visual aesthetics assessment} (e.g., AVA~\citep{murray2012ava}, ArtiMuse~\citep{cao2025artimuse}), which evaluates the artistic quality of photographs but overlooks information communication efficiency in data visualization; (2) \textit{chart understanding tasks} (e.g., ChartQA~\citep{masry2022chartqa}, ChartInsights~\citep{wu2024chartinsights}), which focus on understanding and interpreting chart content but neglect overall design quality; and (3) \textit{visualization evaluation} (e.g., VisEval~\citep{chen2024viseval}, VIS-Shepherd~\citep{pan2025vis}), which evaluates whether generated visualizations accurately reflect natural language queries, but lacks a comprehensive assessment of intrinsic design quality.
+To address this gap, we introduce \benchmark, the first comprehensive benchmark designed to systematically evaluate the capabilities of MLLMs as ``\textit{visualization quality judges}''.